 Don’t have the time or money to join a gym?
 Too hot to run outdoors?
 Many cable providers have free exercise channels where you can do everything from yoga and aerobics to Pilates and hip-hop cardio dance.
 Or do you have kids that just won’t let you get through an entire exercise routine?
 Put on some music and run around and dance with them.

-In the end, we all know there is no Magic Wand to wave that will help us loose those extra 5- 10 lbs.
+In the end, we all know there is no Magic Wand to wave that will help us lose those extra 5- 10 lbs.
 We all know that wishing is not going to help us maintain a healthy weight.
-But every time we can get some new ideas to add into our bag of tricks, we should consider how they might work for us.
+But every time we can get some new ideas to add to our bag of tricks, we should consider how they might work for us.
 Listen to your body and your head.
 I bet if I asked you right now “What three solutions can you do right now to help you achieve this goal?”
 You would know exactly what you needed to do!
 Answer the question!
 Follow these tips.
 YOU CAN DO IT!

 You’ll Also Love These Posts: